You only get one shot, and now you’re wondering—Will my passport photo be accepted?

 This complete guide lists examples of rejected passport photos to help you get the green light from the US Department of State.

-Get your passport photo accepted!
+Your passport photo keeps getting rejected?
 Use Passport Photo Online and have your image double-checked by AI and our passport photo experts.
 100% compliance guaranteed!

 Dive into other detailed articles on passport photo regulations: